Novelty-Based Generation of Continuous Landscapes with Diverse Local Optima Networks: Experiments

 \subsection{Correlation and Regression Analysis}

-\subsubsection{Experimental Setup}
+\subsubsection{Experimental Setup:}

 RQ3 investigates whether LON features computed from our alternative BoA definition can predict the performance of optimization algorithms.
 We begin by analyzing the relationship between LON features and algorithm performance using Spearman’s rank correlation.
 We then assess prediction accuracy with random forest regression using the \texttt{scikit-learn}~\cite{scikit-learn} implementation.
 For the regression, we use a random forest with 200 trees, evaluating prediction accuracy via 10-fold cross-validation.
-As test problems, we consider all $10{,}020$ MSG landscapes generated by $\texttt{NS}^{+}$ in RQ2.
-As test algorithms, we use CMA-ES~\cite{CMA-ES} and DE~\cite{DE}, both from the \texttt{pymoo} implementation~\cite{pymoo}.
-Each algorithm is benchmarked over 31 independent trials.
+As test problems, we consider all $10{,}020$ MSG landscapes generated from a single $\texttt{NS}^{+}$ trial in RQ2.
+As test algorithms, we use CMA-ES~\cite{CMA-ES} and DE~\cite{DE}, with the implementations provided by \texttt{pymoo}~\cite{pymoo}.

-For CMA-ES, the initial solution is drawn from $U([0,1]^d)$.
-The parameter settings follow the default configuration in \texttt{pymoo}.
-For DE, the initial solution is generated in the same way.
-We adopt DE/rand/1/bin with population size $10d$, crossover rate $CR = 0.9$, and scaling factor $F=0.5$.
+For CMA-ES, the initial mean is drawn from $\mathcal{U}[0,1]^d$.
+The parameter settings follow the default configuration in \texttt{pymoo}, with restarts disabled.
+For DE, the initial population is generated in the same way.
+We adopt DE/rand/1/bin with population size $10 \times d$, crossover rate $CR = 0.9$, and scaling factor $F=0.5$.
 Vector-level dither is applied, randomly perturbing $F$ for each individual.
 These parameter values are commonly recommended settings from prior studies~\cite{DEconfig1,DEconfig2}.
-For both algorithms, a trial is successful if the coordinate error to the global optimum is below $10^{-2}$.
-Each trial terminates when the number of function evaluations, including the initial evaluation, reaches $1{,}000 \times d$.
+Each algorithm is benchmarked across 31 independent trials, where a trial is considered successful if the coordinate error from the global optimum is below $10^{-2}$.
+Trials terminate when the number of function evaluations, including the initial evaluation, reaches $1{,}000 \times d$.

 We measure performance by two metrics: the success rate over all trials (\texttt{success\_rate}) and the mean number of evaluations until convergence or budget exhaustion (\texttt{conv\_time}).
 Convergence is declared when $\Delta x < 10^{-11}$ and $\Delta f < 10^{-11}$.
-If a trial terminates without converging, we record the number of evaluations at termination (i.e., $1{,}000d$) as the \texttt{conv\_time}.
+If a trial terminates without converging, we record the number of evaluations at termination (i.e., $1{,}000 \times d$) as the \texttt{conv\_time}.

-\subsubsection{Results and interpretation.}
+\subsubsection{Results and Interpretation:}